befern/personal-web/README.md

 ## Acknowledgments

-* This website was developed using the template Paradigm Shift [ajlkn](https://aj.lkn.io/)
+* This website was developed using the template Paradigm Shift by [ajlkn](https://aj.lkn.io/)
 * This and more templates can be found at [HTML5 UP](https://html5up.net)